pouyan-asg/pouyan-asg.github.io/_pages/about.md

     <p>Contact me at</p>
     <p>{first}.{last}@usherbrooke.ca</p>

-latest_posts: true  # includes a list of the newest posts
+latest_posts: True  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: True # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-I am a Robotics PhD student at the University of Sherbrooke (UdeS).
-My research areas relate to learning-based socially assistive robots (SARs) for aged people and human-robot interaction.
-I am interested in using efficient approaches for teaching robots to have intelligent machines as caregivers.
+I am currently pursuing a Ph.D. in Robotics at the Université de Sherbrooke (UdeS), where my research is centered around the application of learning-based methods for painting robots, specifically emphasizing adaptive robot control for learning and reproduction of artwork.
+Under the expert guidance of François Ferland, I am leading a collaborative project with Acrylic Robotics company, contributing to advancements in robotic applications.
+In addition to my Ph.D. pursuits, I host a podcast in the Persian language, covering topics within the realms of Robotics and AI.